CAW Wellbeing activities

 Whatever your situation, or what you need to talk about, counselling can help you to work through issues, give perspective and context to experiences and find ways of coping with and overcoming problems.

-All our students are able to access free, confidential counselling services.
+All our students and staff are able to access up to six free, confidential counselling sessions.
 Appointments are available face-to-face with Jill Dighton MBACP at Headland House or in her clinic in Grafham, Deborah Gould MBACP at Headland House or in St Netos, and with Mark Walsh at the Leeds centre or at the Satori Complementary Therapy Centre in Wakefield.
 Sessions are also available to all students by video conference, phone, FaceTime or similar.

 All appointments must be made directly with Jill, Deborah and Mark.
-Students can access this service at no cost.
-Students are able to access this service free of charge on an ongoing basis as needed.
-Up to six sessions are available free of charge to staff.
 Please note the College is not made aware of any appointments made or the content of any session.

 Jill Dighton - Tel: 07925 852 985 - Email: jill@jdighton.co.uk